Alqual/Q--error/README.md

 ---

-3.QS3306(warning): Parentheses here are no longer required and will not be supported in the future
+3.QS3023:  Syntax error in Operation declaration

 ---

+4.QS3306(warning): Parentheses here are no longer required and will not be supported in the future

+---

-4.QS3308(warning): Deprecated syntax.
+5.QS3308(warning): Deprecated syntax.
 Use [] to construct an empty array, or [x, size = n] to construct an array of x repeated n times

 ---

-5.QS4001: Namespace declarations can only occur on a global scope (When Only Namespace declaration is done)
+6.QS4001: Namespace declarations can only occur on a global scope (When Only Namespace declaration is done)

 ---

-6.QS5022: No identifier with the name XX exists
+7.QS5022: No identifier with the name XX exists

 ---

+8.QS6104: No namespace with the name XX exists

+---

-7.QS6211: Unexpected argument tuple.
+9.QS6211: Unexpected argument tuple.
 Expecting an argument of type XX

+---

+10.QS6307: Not all code paths return a value